-Applicants are examined using the following information in the admissions decisions: GRE scores, GPA, quality of the program from which the applicant graduated, two academic letters of recommendation, responses to a questionnaire, and an interview with the candidate.
+All applicants must have a master's degree and are examined using the following information in the admissions decisions: GRE scores, GPA, quality of the graduate program from which the applicant graduated, quality of the student's thesis or original independent work of research, three academic letters of recommendation, the student's personal statement, and an interview with the candidate.

 The Department of Sociology is committed to fostering diversity by considering factors such as race, ethnicity, gender, sexuality, age, and social class in its graduate and undergraduate programs; as such, background factors and circumstances will be considered when reviewing applications.